sxs-collaboration/sxs/README.md

 python -m pip install sxs
 ```

+Here, `conda` requires the [conda](https://docs.anaconda.com/anaconda/install/)
+installation of python, which is the most recommended approach for scientific
+python; the second command assumes that you have an appropriate python
+environment set up in some other way.
+Either of these commands will download
-These commands will download and install just the `sxs` package.
-If you want
+and install the `sxs` package and its most vital requirements.

-to install all the goodies that enable things like interactive tables in
+If you want to install all the goodies that enable things like jupyter
-jupyter notebooks, you could run
+notebooks with plots and interactive tables, you could run

 ```bash
 conda install -c conda-forge sxs-ecosystem